Accommodation & Student Support

 The National Centre for Circus Arts has a strong tradition of providing student care and support services and commit considerable resources to this purpose.
 Many students who are embarking on a course will be living away from home or abroad for the first time and may face a number of challenges during their training.
 We aim to provide the necessary services to help all students overcome these and ensure that the highest level of individual care is offered.

-Learning Support – support and assessment for students who have a Specific Learning Difficulty and support for students whose second language is English.
+Learning Support – support and assessment for students who have Specific Learning Differences and support for students whose second language is English.
+All students have access to support for assignments.

 The Leverhulme Hardship Grant Fund – supported by the Leverhulme Trust which awards grants to students on our Foundation Degree and BA (Hons) Degree in Circus Arts in order to try and help students in exceptional financial hardship who might not otherwise be able to afford to continue their studies.